How to Build a RESTful API with Node.js, Express, and MongoDB

 };

-We retrieve all the roles and sort them by date of creation in descending order (the most to the least recently created role).
-Also, update role.route.ts as well.
+The above code retrieves all the roles in the Mongo database and sorts them by creation date in descending order (the most to the least recently created role).
+Also, update "role.route.ts" to link the API route with the controller function.

 const { id } = req.params;